atuljha2524/calc_behav/addition.md

 # Addition

-Scenario: Adding 2 negaative numbers
+Scenario: Adding 2 negative numbers

   Given The calculator is turned on